What is the County Durham Plan?

 The County Durham Plan was adopted on 21 October 2020.

 - Policies map: see County Durham Plan: evidence base, document C2.

 - Sustainability report with appendices: see County Durham Plan: evidence base, documents C13 and C14.

 - Habitats Regulations report: see County Durham Plan: evidence base, document C16.

 The Adoption Statement sets out that the Local Plan and other adoption documents can be viewed on this web page.
 This is in light of the Town and Country Planning (Local Planning) (England) (Coronavirus) (Amendment) Regulations 2020 which make temporary changes to how documents are required to be made available under regulation 35 of the Town and Country Planning (Local Planning) (England) Regulations 2012 ("the 2012 Regulations").
 They temporarily remove the requirement on a local planning authority to make documents available for public inspection at the authority's principal office and at such other places as the authority considers appropriate.
 The statement also provides details for anyone aggrieved by the adoption of the Local Plan to make an application to the High Court.

 The County Durham Plan went through a number of previous stages before being adopted (see County Durham Plan - what's happened so far for further information).
 It is supported by an evidence base, which is available at County Durham Plan: evidence base.

 The new Local Plan replaces the Superseded former District Local Plans.

 The plan presents a vision for potential housing, jobs and the environment until 2035 as well as the transport, schools and healthcare to support it.
 It's based on evidence about the county, alongside opportunities and challenges identified by residents and businesses during the previous consultation.

-You can find details of the process to date on our County Durham Plan - what's happened so far? page.
+See details of the process to date on our County Durham Plan - what's happened so far page.